 This work signifies a $200 million investment along the Kaikōura coast that will make it safer for everyone travelling in the area.
 It will also provide better and safer access for enjoying the coastal environment.

-Residents and visitors to the area will be able to enjoy improved and enhanced parking, and access to key visitor destinations along the route.
-There will also be better amenities such as public toilets and panels telling stories about this iconic stretch of coastline.
+Residents and visitors to the area will be able to enjoy improved and enhanced parking, and access to key recreational destinations along the route.
+There will also be better amenities such as public toilets.

 While our teams are working along the coastal corridor to rebuild the transport networks, it’s a great opportunity to deliver work in a way that minimises impact and maximises potential.